ahlam-alefishat/learning-journal1/README.md

 # learning-journal
-This repo is a short summary of the mark down
+This repo is a short summary of the mark down Done by :Ahlam

 Heading tips:
 # One hashtag for the largest heading (before the heading)